-Nashville, TN— Although undergraduate students attending a private, non-profit, four-year college or university in Tennessee will see a modest increase in tuition and fees next year, they will continue to pay thousands of dollars less than students attending similar institutions in most other states.
-Average undergraduate tuition and fees for 2014-15 at the member institutions of the Tennessee Independent Colleges and Universities Association (TICUA) will increase by 3.6%, about the same as last year and among the lowest such increases in a decade.
+Nashville, TN— Although undergraduate students attending a private, non-profit, four-year college or university in Tennessee will see a modest increase in tuition and fees next year, they will continue to pay thousands of dollars less than students attending private, non-profit, four-year colleges in most other states.
+Average undergraduate tuition and fees for 2013-14 at the member colleges of the Tennessee Independent Colleges and Universities Association (TICUA) will increase by 3.6%, the lowest such increase in a decade.

-“TICUA institutions are steadfast in their commitment to educational opportunity and choice,” said Dr. Gary Weedman, Chair of TICUA Board of Directors and President of Johnson University.
-“Our institutions are affordable.
-In addition, we provide generous financial aid, making it possible for students to attend the college or university that best fits their individual needs.”
+“TICUA institutions are steadfast in their commitment to educational opportunity and choice,” said Dr. Betty Sue McGarvey, Chair of TICUA and President of Baptist College of Health Sciences.
+“Although our institutions are affordable, we strive to provide financial aid that makes it possible for students to attend the college or university that best fits their individual needs.”

 Through their commitment to provide affordable access to higher education, TICUA institutions serve many low-income students.
-Approximately 88% of first-time, full-time students attending private, non-profit colleges and universities in the State receive some form of financial support.
-The majority (74%) of this aid comes directly from the 34 college and university members of TICUA.
-The State of Tennessee provides another 13% and the federal government the remaining 13% of the aid.
+Approximately 90% of first-time, full-time students attending private, non-profit colleges and universities in the State receive some form of financial support.
+The majority (71%) of this aid comes directly from the 34 college and university members of TICUA.
+The state of Tennessee provides another 14% and the federal government the remaining 15% of the aid.

-Over one-third of all undergraduate students (34%) and 41% of Tennesseans attending TICUA institutions receive the federal Pell Grant, targeted to support students from low-income families.
+Over one-third of all undergraduate students (35%) attending TICUA institutions and 42% of undergraduates from Tennessee receive the federal Pell Grant, targeted to support students from low-income families.